Kamykaze2020/Automation-Project-AI-Powered-ESG-Insights-from-Corporate-Websites/README.md

 ## 📮 Contact & Contributions

-Feel free to contribute or reach out for collaborations!
+Feel free to contribute or use my work as you see fit!